theokrueger/writeups/htb/jerry/solution.md

 # scanning

-scan the target for open ports:
+as with anything, we first scan the target for open ports

-this box has a static ip of 10.10.10.95

 ```bash
 $ nmap -Pn -sV 10.10.10.95